Environmental Breakdown of Topological Interface States in Armchair Graphene Nanoribbon Heterostructures: Results and discussion

 To clarify the contrasting behaviors observed in Figs.~3(b) and 3(d), we plot the charge densities of $\Sigma_{IF,C}$ for different $t_{in}$ values in Fig.~4.
-For $t_{in}=0$, shown in Fig.~4(a), the AGNRH is completely decoupled from the BN environment, corresponding to vacuum boundary conditions.
-The state $\Sigma_{IF,C}$ arises from the coupling between a left IF with A-sublattice chirality ($\Psi_{IF,A}$) and a right IF with B-sublattice chirality ($\Psi_{IF,B}$), resulting in spatially separated charge densities and long-range hopping characteristic of topological states.
-When a small coupling $t_{in}=0.2~t$ is introduced, the IF wave functions partially penetrate into the BN regions [Fig.~4(b)], leading to weak chirality perturbations.
-Even for strong coupling $t_{in}=0.8~t$, shown in Fig.~4(c), the IF wave functions remain predominantly sublattice polarized, with only minor overlap between A and B sublattices.
+Figures~4(a)-4(c) and Figs.~4(d)-4(f) correspond to the inverse-topology and same-topology configurations, respectively.
+For $t_{in} = 0$, shown in Fig.~4(a), the AGNRH is completely decoupled from the BN environment, corresponding to vacuum boundary conditions.
+The state $\Sigma_{IF,C}$ originates from the coupling between a 9-7 junction IF state with A-sublattice chirality ($\Psi_{IF,A}(t_{in}=0)$) and a 7-9 junction IF state with B-sublattice chirality ($\Psi_{IF,B}(t_{in}=0)$).
+When a weak coupling $t_{in} = 0.2~t$ is introduced, the charge density of $\Sigma_{IF,C}$ partially penetrates into the BN regions [Fig.~4(b)] while preserving mirror symmetry across the ribbon.
+Even for strong coupling $t_{in} = 0.8~t$, as shown in Fig.~4(c), $\Sigma_{IF,C}$ maintains nearly equal contributions from $\psi_{IF,A}(t_{in}\neq 0)$ and $\psi_{IF,B}(t_{in}\neq 0)$.
+The charge-density distribution remains mirror-inverted across the ribbon due to the global inversion symmetry of the system.
+The increased energy separation between $\Sigma_{IF,C}$ and $\Sigma_{IF,V}$ is mainly attributed to the enhanced overlap between the wave functions $\psi_{IF,A}$ and $\psi_{IF,B}$.
+For finite $t_{in}$, the decay lengths of $\psi_{IF,A}$ and $\psi_{IF,B}$ increase as a result of interfacial-induced delocalization.
+Notably, charge densities simultaneously appear on both A- and B-sublattice sites at rows $i = 5$ and $i = 13$, reflecting the symmetric hybridization between the two junction states.

-In stark contrast, Figs.~4(d)-4(f) show that for same-topology configurations the IF charge densities become strongly polarized and localized at a single interface, accompanied by substantial overlap between opposite chiralities.
-This behavior indicates that the symmetric BN environment induces an effective lateral field along the armchair direction, breaking chirality and destroying the topological nature of the IFs.
+In contrast, Figs.~4(d)-4(f) demonstrate that in the same-topology configuration the IF charge densities become strongly polarized even at $t_{in} = 0.2~t$, with dominant contributions from $\psi_{IF,A}$.
+The A(B)-sublattice IF states couple to nitride (boron) atoms at the lower and upper BN edges, respectively, leading to the formation of new bonding and antibonding states [\onlinecite{PrunedaJM}].
+As a result, $\Sigma_{IF,C(V)}$ shifts above (below) the mid-gap energy.
+This behavior indicates that the symmetric BN environment generates an effective field along the armchair direction, thereby breaking the inversion symmetry between the 9-7 and 7-9 junctions.

+To further elucidate the influence of BN sheets on the IFs shown in Figs.~3 and 4, we introduce an effective Hamiltonian for the IF subspace: